If you enjoy lemon desserts, you will love this luscious Lemon Poppy Seed Cake!

 This contest is open to U.S. residents and will end on Sunday, November 24, 2013.
 The winner will be notified by email.
 They will have 48 hours to reply.

-Debbie Macomber gave me this Christmas Cookbook to give away, however, the opinions I am expressing are truly 100% my own.
+Debbie Macomber gave me this Christmas Cookbook to give away, however, the opinions I am expressing are indeed 100% my own.

 - ½ cup sour cream